-Easy Chicken Goulash, a delicious one-pot meal that is ready in 30 minutes.
+Chicken Goulash, a delicious and super easy one-pot meal that is ready in 30 minutes.
 Packed with great flavours, this stew makes a great comfort food for the whole family.
+It's a great midweek dinner that is so easy to make, and can be used with just a few simple ingredients.

 Chicken and vegetables make a ridiculously happy marriage; give me any veggie and chicken, and I can't think of so many ways of turning them into a delicious meal.